 This allows our socio-economic platform to capture hyper-detail about how events could occur and how unintended consequences can emerge from unlikely synergies between risk factors.
 Traditional methods to estimate risk fail to capture the real statistics of the evolution of events.
 Top-down models have difficulty understanding turning points, because they think that an economy wants to behave roughly as it has in the past (economists use the term “equilibrium” around which an economy bounces around).
 That is, order and design (e.g., efficient markets) are imposed on the economy through “representative agents” who behave like everyone else.
 As explained by The Economist, these models “do badly in a crisis… [because] there is no equilibrium during crashes.”
 Plenty was written about this after 2007-08.

 Agent-based modelling is not so constrained.
 By making no assumptions about market efficiency or equilibrium, it allows economic agents to set their desired individual outcomes and try to achieve them.
 The issue of course – that affects economic agents in reality – is that it may not be possible to do so for everyone.
 Some people want to work but can’t.
 Some companies want to purchase inputs to production but can’t.
-Some municipalities want to grow their population but cant given insufficient housing.
+Some municipalities want to grow their population but can’t provide insufficient housing.
 Some governments want to get enough tax revenue to pay for public services but can’t.

-Ultimately, by offering not only a different take but a more realistic one, agent-based modeling – and CANCEA’s socio-economic simulation platform specifically – provides a disruptive approach to socio-economic analysis and data generation.
+Ultimately, by offering not only a different take but a more realistic one, agent-based modelling – and CANCEA’s socio-economic simulation platform specifically – provides a disruptive approach to socio-economic analysis and data generation.
 This approach is not limited by the constraints that plague top-down economic models.

 This means that we can provide robust answers to more questions than traditional economics can, but it does so by identifying the critical factors among linked data and connecting their impacts.
 In other words, it sees a socio-economic system as more than the sum of its parts.
 The power for improved decision-making is derived from such insights, not by telling policymakers what to think, but by giving them the insights and information they need to make good decisions.